French journalist kidnapped in Mali in 2021 is freed | Law-Order

 French journalist kidnapped in Mali in 2021 is freed

-A French journalist held hostage by Islamic extremists for nearly two years in Mali was released Monday, according to media watchdog Reporters Without Borders, which campaigned for his release.
+A French journalist held hostage by Islamic extremists for nearly two years in Mali was released Monday, according to the French president and media watchdog Reporters Without Borders, which campaigned for his release.

 Olivier Dubois was kidnapped in April 2021 from northern Mali, a region of the country wracked by jihadi violence linked to al-Qaida and the Islamic State group.

-France's Foreign Ministry did not immediately comment on the news.
+French President Emmanuel Macron tweeted Monday: "Olivier Dubois is free."
+He did not elaborate.
 The conditions of Dubois' release, including whether it involved a ransom, were not disclosed.

 "We feel joy and immense relief," Reporters Without Borders, also known by its French acronym RSF, said in a statement.